icpc/start-here-public/README.md

 # Warning: Private Repo pages are *public*

 Do not use github pages features to discuss a problem: github pages are public even for private repositories.
-You can edit a markdown file (README.md) for that...
+You can edit a markdown file (README.md) or use the wiki features for that.